jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 2. Structure

-   - Organise network into tree structure with parent(s) part of “parent” group.
+   - Organise network into tree structure with parent(s) part of "parent" group.
    - All decisions percolate up the tree via the parent.
    - Used for communication, and organisation